-3 Custom Total Fund Policy Benchmark: This benchmark is a blend of the Asset Class benchmarks weighted by the target allocation.
+&lt;u>6 Custom Total Fund Policy Benchmark: This benchmark is a blend of the Asset Class benchmarks weighted by the target allocation.
+The Total Fund benchmark will remain based on prior target allocation until the new allocation is implemented.